toa-io/comq/readme.md

 If the `group` is `undefined` or omitted, a queue for the Consumer is asserted as exclusive with auto-generated name.

-Events may be consumed as an infinite Readable stream if the `consumer` argument is omitted.

-`async IO.consume(exchange: string, group?: string): Readable`

 ### Example

 ```javascript